WarrenGarabrandt/SMTPRelay/README.md

 4. Add ability to look up and connect to mail servers for mail relay without a gateway configured for a user/device.
 5. Allow POP/IMAP access to mailboxes.
 6. Implement auth xoauth2 for SMTP connections (for example Microsoft 365).

+# Notes
+I was relatively new to GIT, and github in particular when I started this project, and I've had a few problems with merges and reverts screwing stuff up.
+You'll probably see evidence of that in the change log.
+I think this is all straightened out now and hopefully won't be a problem in the future. :)